thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

     You can add a new file in VSCode by using the Explorer pane add button.
     ![](screenshots/vscode-new-file.png)

-1. Open the .gitignore file and add this on the first line: untracked.txt
+1. Open the .gitignore file and add this on the first line: untracked.text
   ![](screenshots/source-control-ignore.png)

-1. Now create a new file called `untracked.txt` and inside add the text "This is a local file."
+1. Now create a new file called `untracked.text` and inside add the text "This is a local file."
     * Save the file - and you should not see it being tracked by Git.

 1. Please mark your work as complete.
 With your name tent card if in a classroom or by using method for online training. (spreadsheet, status symbol, etc.)